denehoffman/gitcal/README.md

 ## Time

 By default, `gitcal` will display past 365 days of information.
-However, the `--ytd` and `--month` arguments can be used to instead use the year-to-date starting at January 1st or the days since the beginning of the month respectively.
+However, the `--timespan` argument can be used to input a human-readable timespan (as measured relative to the current date).
+See [`jiff`'s documentation](https://docs.rs/jiff/latest/jiff/fmt/friendly/index.html) for some examples of valid inputs.
+For example `--timespan '3 months'` will give you the past three months of data.
+I plan to eventually add start and end date arguments, if anyone wants to do it with a PR, feel free.